Plugins

 RmlUi has a simple, straightforward system for writing plugins.
-Plugins receive notification when contexts and elements are created and destroyed.
+Plugins receive notification when contexts, documents, elements, and data models are created and destroyed.

 Creating a plugin